-"A consolidating lender that establishes an additional loan servicing record for the add-on portion of the loan must establish perform due diligence activities on a single payment amount, payment due date, etc., for the single Consolidation loan, even if the lender establishes an additional loan servicing record for the add-on portion of the loan.
+"A consolidating lender that establishes an additional loan servicing record for the add-on portion of the loan-must establish perform due diligence activities on a single payment amount, payment due date, etc., for the single Consolidation loan, even if the lender establishes an additional loan servicing record for the add-on portion of the loan.
 In addition, a consolidating lender that establishes more than a single loan servicing record for the subsidized, unsubsidized, and HEAL portions of the loan, must establish a single repayment schedule with one first payment due date, even if the lender establishes more than a single loan servicing record for the subsidized, unsubsidized, and HEAL portions of the loan.
-The lender must ensure that all servicing aspects for the multiple portions of the loan remain synchronized throughout the life of the loan."
+The lender must ensure that all servicing aspects for the multiple portions of the loan."